Find Affordable College Courses

 $28,700 Average Tuition & Fees

-Webster University did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #9 on the list.
-Webster is a moderately-sized private not-for-profit school located in the large suburb of Saint Louis.
+With a ranking of #9, Webster University did quite well on this year’s best value schools for communication and journalism students.
+Webster is a medium-sized private not-for-profit school located in the suburb of Saint Louis.

-Webster undergraduate students pay an average of $28,700 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Webster are $28,700 a year.
 While working on their degree, communication and journalism majors at Webster accumulate an average of around $24,813 in student debt.

 Read full report on Communication & Journalism at Webster University